mauricio-porto/IOT-Ecosystem/README.md

 IOT-Ecosystem
 =============

-Second project of MyIdea program
+Was the second project of MyIdea program